Skip to main content

 How San Francisco Symphony Compares

-San Francisco Symphony directs 78.0% of spending to programs, meeting the 65% minimum recommended by charity watchdogs.
-Its efficiency score of 63/100 is 6 points below the Arts, Culture & Humanities category average.
-The organization holds 58.9 months of operating reserves, indicating strong financial stability.
+San Francisco Symphony earns a NonprofitTruth efficiency grade of D (45/100).
+That is 11 points below the Arts, Culture & Humanities category average.
+Compensation for current officers and key employees represents 0.84% of total revenue.
+The organization holds 58.9 months of operating reserves, indicating strong financial cushion.

 Financials